jinghuazhao/GWAS-course/II/README.md

 #### Exercises

+Read the Sasieni (1994), Risch & Merikangas (1996) and Balding (2006) in Module V.

-Experiment with basic association testing, haplotype analysis and pedigree operations
+Experiment with basic association testing, haplotype analysis and pedigree operations.